chuleeshen/bias-pipeline/README.md

 git clone https://huggingface.co/qresearch/llama-3-vision-alpha-hf
 ```

-> NOTE: Currently at the section for Generated Images VQA, set up MiniGPT-v2 and MiniGPT 4 is currently not working properly and is just part of my experiments on different image captioning tools :smile:
+> NOTE: For the section: Generated Images VQA, MiniGPT-v2 and MiniGPT 4 is not working at the moment.
+Those are part of my tests for different image captioning tools :smile: